-3. Overall Qualifications of Applicants Maximum Points: 10
+3) Overall Qualifications of Applicants

+Maximum Points: 10

-This criterion ascertains whether the applicant and their project management team possess the necessary education, experience, training, facilities, and administrative resources to support the proposed work.
+This criterion ascertains whether the applicant and their project management team possess the necessary experience, education, training, facilities, and administrative resources to support the proposed work.
 For this competition, applications will be evaluated based on the following (as demonstrated by attached resumes, past project experience, and accomplishments of the key technical and financial staff):

 (a) Fish Passage and Conservation Background.
 Does the applicant/project team possess, or propose hiring, the necessary experience and training to successfully carry out the scale and scope of the work?
-Proposals will receive equal weight if resources are in place, or if the proposal provides adequate information to ensure the project team has the capacity to complete the proposed work, even in the face of adverse conditions.
+For tribal capacity building efforts, proposals will receive equal weight if resources are in place, or if the proposal provides adequate information to ensure the resources will be put in place at the start of the award period.
 (5 points)

 (b) Management Capacity.
 Does the applicant describe the necessary administrative resources available to successfully fulfill the responsibilities associated with managing a federal grant award?
 Does the applicant demonstrate an ability to manage the requested amount of funds, maintain financial and administrative records, and fulfill reporting requirements?
+For capacity building efforts, proposals will receive equal weight if administrative resources are in place or if the proposal provides adequate information to ensure the resources will be put in place at the start of the award period.
 (5 points)